 Yes.
 Because no appraisal is required, there is no loan-to-value limit on a VA IRRRL.
 You can refinance even if you owe more than the home is currently worth.

-Is there a credit score requirement?
+Is there a credit score requirement for a VA IRRRL?

 How many times can I use the VA IRRRL?